CosmicMind/domainjs/README.md

 ```

 In the above example there is quite a bit going on, so let's break it down.
 The first item to notice is that
-we can define various Entity definitions for the given User type.
+we can define various Entity definitions for a given Aggregate.
 This allows for a lot of flexibility.
 All the
 features available to an Entity and Value Object are now available to the Aggregate with the added ability to
 encapsulate and modify that functionality.